‘General Hospital’ Spoilers: Andrea Savo Back In PC, Nelle Acts As Double Agent?

 — General Hospital (@GeneralHospital) April 2, 2017

 Spoilers for next week also reveal that Laura Spencer (Genie Francis) and Tracy Quartermaine (Jane Elliot) are going to have an adventure in Turkey.
-As detailed in General Hospital reports, Elliot is planning to leave the soap and retire and this could be her last adventure.
-The two are on a quest to find a painting that belonged to Edward Quartermaine once.
+As detailed in General Hospital reports, Elliot is planning to leave the soap and retire.
+As a result, this could be her last adventure.
+The two are on a quest to find a painting that once belonged to Edward Quartermaine.
 The $20 million painting might be the push of faith that will lead to a meeting with their ex-husband Luke Spencer.

-Anthony Geary who played the role of Luke was seen on the set of General Hospital and he might be back for Tracy’s final scene on the soap.
+Anthony Geary, who played the role of Luke, was seen on the set of General Hospital and he might be back for Tracy’s final scene on the soap.
 Aside from a possible reunion with a former flame, Tracy will confide that she feels as if she is a big disappointment to her father.
 Laura doesn’t see it that way though and reassures Tracy that her father loved him and that she loved him too.
 General Hospital spoilers tease Lord Larry Ashton might get in the way of Tracy’s plans and stir troubles for her in next week’s episode.

 JAX IS BACK! … but why?
 Find out, Monday on #GH! #JaxIsBack pic.twitter.com/GNbQeib4N9